-The purple strip at the top of the CA2600 interface is where you’ll load, save, and create sound presets.
-It also contains utility functions such as undo, redo, under-the-hood settings, and more.
+The purple strip at the top of the Mercury-4 interface is where you’ll load, save, and create sound presets.
+It also contains utility functions such as undo/redo, UI zoom and Focus controls, under-the-hood settings, and more.
 Let’s go over them:

 New- Opens a new blank patch preset.
-By default, if an unsaved patch is currently open or you’ve modified an existing saved patch, a dialog asks if you’d like to save the patch in its current state.
+If an unsaved patch is currently open or you’ve modified an existing saved patch, a dialog asks if you’d like to save the patch in its current state.
 This greatly reduces the possibility of losing an edited unsaved patch.
-(This can be disabled by disabling the checkbox Settings>Interface>"Ask To Save Presets.")

 Save- Use this to save patches.
 There are a couple of levels of hierarchy: